AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-This can be handy when have a strict model (e.g. for the domain) and a more permissive one (e.g. for database).
+This can be quite handy when you have a strict model (e.g., for the domain) and a more permissive one (e.g., for the database).

 ## Alternatives